tempname11/WorkingTitle4/notes/medium_term.md

 ### architectural problems
+- uploader seems rushed
+- need automatic compacting for the custom allocator...
 - error handing for file reads is hairy consider a set of read helpers that provide zero output on error and go on the error is then checked once at the end.